Oxford establishes Ashall Professorship in Artificial Intelligence following Ashall donation

 Doctors: communication style can boost patients’ weight loss success – Oxford study

 The researchers analysed 246 recordings of doctor-patient conversations and found that subtle aspects of communication, like word choice and tone of voice, influenced patient outcomes and suggests training providers on compassionate communication could aid weight loss efforts.
-The research comes at a time when obesity treatment guidelines encourage doctors to discuss weight loss with patients and offer them referrals to…
+The research comes at a time when obesity treatment guidelines encourage doctors to…

 Comments Off on Doctors: communication style can boost patients’ weight loss success – Oxford study